$6,495 | Completing Grades 9–12

 Session 3: July 19 – August 1, 2026

-Note: These dates reflect your teen’s departure and return.
-Exact flight times and meeting details will be shared after enrollment.
+Note: These dates reflect your teen’s departure and return travel dates.
+Additional travel information will be shared after enrollment.

 Location

-Anchorage & Kenai Peninsula, Alaska
+Anchorage & the Kenai Peninsula, Alaska

 Trip Length